 Where is the post-mortem done?

-The baby is kept in the mortuary until the post-mortem, which is usually carried out the next working day after the baby arrives there.
+Your baby is kept in the mortuary until the post-mortem, which is usually carried out the next working day after your baby arrives there.

 Some babies are taken to a regional centre where the post-mortem is carried out by a specialist.
 This can take longer.
 Your baby is transported carefully and respectfully, usually by a funeral director or transport arranged by the hospital.

-Vicky Holmes, specialist bereavement midwife
+Vicky, specialist bereavement midwife

 How long does it take to get post-mortem results?